 This former mission was originally a large compound that was the center of life for the Tejanos and Texians.
 The compound was originally much larger, but today much of the original grounds are covered by streets and buildings.
 Thankfully, the iconic Alamo building remains intact and open to the public.

 Be sure to check the hours before you go as they are longer in the summer and shorter in the slower months.
 Admission is free, but you can pay for a guided tour or to use an audio device that plays prerecorded messages.
-I imagine their tour guides are fantastic; however, we did not go on a tour and felt sufficiently educated from the informational panels.
+I imagine their tour guides are fantastic; however, we did not go on a tour and felt sufficiently educated from the information panels.

 The Long Barracks